 Outside of the United States, Matthew has had the opportunity to visit a few cities and countries throughout Europe, including Paris, England, Scotland, and the South of Spain, soaking in the culture, sights, and cuisines.
 He’s also had the chance to visit Israel and explore the beautiful country there.

-In his academic career, Matthew Pesner is a fourth-year Ph.D.
+In his academic career, Matthew Pesner is a fifth-year Ph.D.
 Student at Vanderbilt University in the department of economics pursuing a career in economics.
 He has research experience in economic history, health economics, and labor economics, and his teaching experience includes econometrics, health economics, economic history, microeconomics, and labor economics.